Aliases for RASGRP1 Gene

 This gene is a member of a family of genes characterized by the presence of a Ras superfamily guanine nucleotide exchange factor (GEF) domain.
 It functions as a diacylglycerol (DAG)-regulated nucleotide exchange factor specifically activating Ras through the exchange of bound GDP for GTP.
 It activates the Erk/MAP kinase cascade and regulates T-cells and B-cells development, homeostasis and differentiation.
 Alternatively spliced transcript variants encoding different isoforms have been identified.
 Altered expression of the different isoforms of this protein may be a cause of susceptibility to systemic lupus erythematosus (SLE). [provided by RefSeq, Jul 2008]

 GeneCards Summary for RASGRP1 Gene

-RASGRP1 (RAS Guanyl Releasing Protein 1 (Calcium And DAG-Regulated)) is a Protein Coding gene.
-Diseases associated with RASGRP1 include leukocyte adhesion deficiency and systemic lupus erythematosus.
-Among its related pathways are PI-3K cascade and MAPK signaling pathway.
-GO annotations related to this gene include calcium ion binding and guanyl-nucleotide exchange factor activity.
-An important paralog of this gene is RASGRP3.
+RASGRP1 (RAS Guanyl Releasing Protein 1) is a Protein Coding gene.
+Diseases associated with RASGRP1 include lupus erythematosus and systemic lupus erythematosus.
+Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
+GO annotations related to this gene include calcium ion binding and lipid binding.
+An important paralog of this gene is RASGEF1A.